andireuter/andireuter/README.md

 I received my product design certification in 2023 and I started to learn the programming language [**Go**](https://www.golang.org).
 My life is too short not to just do it. :grin:

 Since 2024 I study marketing.
 It's amazing how much value marketing knowledge gives back to my businesses. 🔥

+In 2025 I co-founded [Ragbricks](https://www.ragbricks.com) with a talented marketer, Ragbricks is a chatbot for HubSpot marketing CRM.

 You can find me on [![LinkedIn][1.2]][1], or on [![Behance][2.2]][2], or on [![HackerRank][3.2]][3].